Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 | Fullscreen Ad | TPRInterstitialCustomEvent | { "account":"REPLACE_ME", "placementid":"REPLACE_ME", "appname":"REPLACE_ME", "appversion":"REPLACE_ME", "appstoreurl":"REPLACE_ME"} |
 | Rewarded Video | TPRRewardedVideoCustomEvent | { "account":"REPLACE_ME", "placementid":"REPLACE_ME", "appname":"REPLACE_ME", "appversion":"REPLACE_ME", "appstoreurl":"REPLACE_ME", "rewardtitle":"REPLACE_ME", "rewardamount":"REPLACE_ME"}  |

-**Replace REPLACE_ME placeholders with actual values!**
+**Replace all the REPLACE_ME placeholders with actual values!**

+The Custom Event Method field should be left blank.

-- Go to Segments
+- Go to the Segments tab on the Mopub console
-- Select the segment where you want to enable the network
+- Select the segment where you want to enable the Thirdpresence custom native network
-- Enable the network you just created and set the CPM.
+- Enable the network for this segment and set the CPM
-- Test the integration with the MoPub sample app
+- Test the integration with the MoPub sample app, remember to include the Thirdpresence plugin in your project

 #### Admob